HaoyiWwW/me/_teaching/2023-spring-teaching.md

 location: "Remote"
 ---

-From 2023 April - 2023 June, as a section leader, I:
+From 2023 April - 2023 June, as a section leader, I:<br>
-• Taught Python fundamentals over the span of five weeks to 15 students from diverse backgrounds and skill levels through weekly hour-long sessions.
+• Taught Python fundamentals over the span of five weeks to 15 students from diverse backgrounds and skill levels through weekly hour-long sessions.<br>
-• Facilitated interactive and collaborative learning by using online platform Zoom.
+• Facilitated interactive and collaborative learning by using online platform Zoom.<br>
-• Assessed students’ understanding and progress by assigning and grading weekly assignments and quizzes, and providing individualized feedback and support.
+• Assessed students’ understanding and progress by assigning and grading weekly assignments and quizzes, and providing individualized feedback and support.<br>
 • Received high ratings and positive comments from students on their learning experience and satisfaction.